 On January 24, 2006 it was announced that the band had reformed.
 All Saints had signed a deal with Parlophone Records and their comeback single for the label, ‘Rock Steady’ was a considerable commercial success, charting at number 2.
 However, ’Studio 1’, their third album peaked at a disappointing number 40 in the UK chart.

-A further single - ‘Chick Fit’ - was released via download only, and the group left Parlophone shortly after.
+A further single - ‘Chick Fit’ - was released via download only, and the group left Parlophone shortly after in 2009.

 In November 2013, it was announced that the group would be reforming to support the Backstreet Boys for five dates across the UK and Ireland in 2014.